-Conveners: Dave Simpson (Images: Kangaroos, Electric Tram, Melbourne City, CSIRAC 1st Gen Computer).
+Conveners: Dave Simpson (Unique Images: Kangaroos, Electric Tram, Melbourne City, CSIRAC 1st Gen Computer).

 iHelp (Internet Help)

-This special interest group is for technical, computer and internet problems.
+This Special Interest Group (SIG) is for technical, computer, password and internet problems.

 Assistance from the SIG can be obtained in various ways.
-Basic issues may be quickly resolved using First Aid or Live Chat, more complex issues should be logged using Email Help, or an iHelp Support Request.
+Basic issues may be quickly resolved using First Aid or iHelp Chat, more complex issues should be logged using iHelp Email, or an iHelp Support Request.

-This is telephone/chat support for simple and urgent problems.
+This is telephonesupport for simple and urgent problems.
 Support is manned when iHelpers are available between 10:00am-3:00pm Weekdays & may include office or public holidays.
 If the problem cannot be resolves within 15 minutes, it is generally logged to our Support Database where an appropriate iHelper will later follow up the inquiry.
-The phone number for these inquiries is Ph (03) 9276-4088.
+The phone number for these inquiries is Ph 03 9276 4088.
 Outside these hours you may leave a message with your membership details, and this will be logged for later follow up.